 Members considered a draft discussion paper on the Review of the Financial Process, which will be issued to all MLAs by DFP.

-- Agreed: the Committee will co-ordinate a response from the appropriate Assembly committees to the discussion paper and a commissioning letter in this regard will be considered at next week's meeting. - Agreed: Research and Information Services will prepare a briefing note, providing an analysis of the DFP discussion paper, which will inform the Committee's coordinated response to the Department.
+Agreed: the Committee will co-ordinate a response from the appropriate Assembly analysis of the DFP discussion paper, which will inform the Committee's coordinated response to the Department.